 It was way back in 1966 that Joseph Weizenbaum developed what came to be known as the first chatbot – ELIZA.
 This chatbot was unique in the sense that it could imitate the language and behavior of a psychotherapist and interact with humans just as a psychotherapist would.
 After ELIZA, came PARRY in 1972.
 Both ELIZA and PARRY could only interact and respond to human queries or statements through textual commands and scripted responses.

-Years later, Rollo Carpenter developed the first voice operated chatbot in 1988 – came to the scene in 1988 – Jabberwacky project.
+Years later, Rollo Carpenter developed the first voice-operated chatbot in 1988 – came to the scene in 1988 – Jabberwacky project.

 With the passage of time, Chatbots continued to get smarter and more intelligent (for instance, A.L.I.C.E and SmarterChild).

 Cut to this day, we have access to some of the most intelligent Chatbots you can think of!
-Siri, Alexa, Watson, Cortana, Google Now – these Chatbots are used by individuals and business all over the world.
+Siri, Alexa, Watson, Cortana, Google Now – these Chatbots are used by individuals and businesses all over the world.

 How can Chatbots help add value to your business?